 BUT EVEN MORE AMAZING is the MAX PASS!
 It costs $15/ ticket per person for the day.
 Which if you’re smart and bring in your lunch like we did is right around the cost of a burger in the park.
 The Max Pass allows you to register your fast passes on the Disney Mobile App.
 So instead of having to get to a physical Kiosk to register your fast pass you can do it right on your phone!
 What is the advantage of this you say?
 Why would I pay $15 for a Max Pass when I can get a fast pass for free?
 Well, if you’re like us and you’re only in the park for a day, or even two days, even if you use the Free Fast Pass system you can only get to lets say, 6-7 rides in the day.

-For example If you’re in Critter Country standing in line for Splash Mountain, and you want to ride The Incredicoaster on fast pass later in the day and you have NOT purchased a Max Pass someone from your party has to take all your tickets, across the park, to California Adventure, go allllll the way across California Adventure to Pixar Pier, where the Incredicoaster is, register your tickets then walk ALLLLLLL the way back over to meet your group at the entrance of California adventure.
-Which is not necessarily a bad thing but A: That’s a whole lotta walking, and B: that’s a whole lot of time.
+For example If you’re in Critter Country standing in line for Splash Mountain, and you want to ride The Incredicoaster on fast pass later in the day and you have NOT purchased a Max Pass someone from your party has to take all your tickets, across the park, to California Adventure, go allllll the way across California Adventure to Pixar Pier, where the Incredicoaster is, register your tickets then walk ALLLLLLL the way back over to meet your group at the entrance of California Adventure.
+Which is not necessarily a bad thing but A: That’s a whole lotta walking, and B: that’s a whole lotta time.
 That whole process could take about an hour to do and whoever gets the Fast Passes really misses out on the fun.
-BUT if you have the Max Pass and you’re in line for Splash Mountain at 12pm you can literally go online and register to ride Incredicoaster between 2-3 PM and your whole group can fit in Alice in Wonderland and Dole whip and possibly even Snow White’s Scary Adventure in between when you need to arrive for your Incredicoaster fast pass slot!
+BUT if you have the Max Pass and you’re in line for Splash Mountain at 12 pm you can literally go online and register to ride Incredicoaster between 2-3 PM and your whole group can fit in Alice in Wonderland and Dole whip and possibly even Snow White’s Scary Adventure in between when you need to arrive for your Incredicoaster fast pass slot!

 (Below, best picture of me from the whole trip.
 Splash Mountain)